Free forever for DJs

 3. Respect the format.
 Labels want clean submissions.
 That means broadcast-quality audio, clear track titles, and a one-paragraph note — not a five-paragraph autobiography.
 Tell them what the track is, what it sounds like, and why you think it fits.
 Done.

 5. Build long-term relationships, not one-shots.
-The DJs who consistently get tracks signed and supported are the ones who keep showing up.
-Submit your best work, take feedback seriously, and treat every label like a relationship — not a transaction.
+The DJs who get consistent label support are the ones who keep showing up with relevant work.
+Submit your best tracks, take feedback seriously, and treat every label like a relationship, not a transaction.

 DJ FAQs